MathisFleury/LEAP-InovAND_resource/README.md

 # LEAP-InovAND Resource

-A multiscale resource to explore genetics, brain imaging, and clinical data in autism.
-This repository contains analysis code for the Nature Neuroscience paper.
+This repository contains analysis code for our last paper: LEAP-InovAND a multiscale resource to explore genetics, brain imaging and clinical data in autism.

 ## Overview